The Photosphere Emission Spectrum of Hybrid Relativistic Outflow for Gamma-ray Bursts: Calculated Results

 Furthermore, we calculate the spectrum (with the probability density function described in \citealt{Pe2011}) for the case of the dimensionless entropy $\eta $ of a lateral structure, with which the observed typical low-energy spectral index $\alpha \approx -1$ can be obtained for the unmagnetized jet under the framework of the probability photosphere model \citep{Lund2013,Meng2019}.
-The considered angular profile consists of an inner constant core with width $\theta _{c}$ and the outer power-law decreased component with power-law index $p$.
-The red lines in Figure $3$ represent the calculated spectrum for a hybrid jet with $\theta _{c}=\theta _{L}=1/400$ and $p=1$, corresponding to the typical value $\alpha \sim -1$ for an unmagnetized jet.
-While the blue lines are the spectrum for hybrid jet with $\theta _{c}=\theta _{S}=1/4000$ and $p=1$, corresponding to the minimum value $\alpha \sim -2$ for unmagnetized jet (see Figure 7d in \citealt{Meng2019}).
-To compare clearly the low-energy and high-energy indices, in Figure $3$ the calculated actual time-resolved spectra (left panel) have been normalized to the same peak energy and peak flux as the case of $\eta $ = $400$ and $\sigma _{0}$= $4$ (shown in the right panel).
+The considered angular Lorentz factor profile consists of an inner constant core with width $\theta _{c}$ and the outer power-law decreased component with power-law index $p$.
+Note that an angle-independent luminosity is considered, because the spectrum expected to be observed is formed by the photons making their last scattering at approximately $\lesssim 5/$ $\Gamma _{0}$ (as shown in \citealt{Lund2013}) and the isotropic angular width for Lorentz factor $\theta _{c,\Gamma }$ is likely to be much smaller than the isotropic angular width for luminosity $\theta _{c,L}$ (see the top panels of Figures 8 and 9 in \citealt{ZhaWoo2003}, see also section 4.3 for more discussion).
+The red lines in Figure $4$ represent the calculated spectrum for a hybrid jet with $\theta _{c}=\theta _{\Gamma ,1}=1/400$ and $p=1$, corresponding to the typical value $\alpha \sim -1$ for an unmagnetized jet.
+While the blue lines are the spectrum for hybrid jet with $\theta _{c}=\theta _{\Gamma ,2}=1/4000$ and $p=1$, corresponding to the minimum value $\alpha \sim -2$ for unmagnetized jet (see Figure 7d in \citealt{Meng2019}).
+To compare clearly the low-energy and high-energy indices, in Figure $4$ the calculated actual time-resolved spectra (left panel) have been normalized to the same peak energy and peak flux as the case of $\eta $ = $400$ and $\sigma _{0}$= $4$ (shown in the right panel).